avierstr/amplicon_sorter/README.md

 - Check for bug: there is sometimes an error in the percentage of reads assigned per group (sometimes > 100%).
 This has no effect on the sorting or consensus made, only on the information how many reads are assigned.

 ### Release notes:
+2021/08/08:
+- speed improvement by changing allowed difference in length from 1.1 to 1.05 (less comparisons to be done) and 1.08 for comparison of consensus sequences
+- change default of `--similar_species_groups` from 0.92 to 0.93

 2021/07/13:
 - speed improvement by changing allowed difference in length from 1.3 to 1.1 (less comparisons to be done)